Shipping Samples to a Biorepository

 8. Click the green Add button

-9. Select the first position in the shipping container.
-Selected positions are green
+9. If using a box container, select the first position in the container grid.
+Selected positions are green.

 10. Select the Material Type